project-jobblog/project-jobblog/_posts/2021-05-06-how-to-survive-working-from-home-with-kids.md

 ### **Want to Advance Your Career**

 The truth is that there is no magic formula for figuring out how to work from home with kids.
 Everyone&#8217;s patience and time are needed.
 Want to hear more about how to keep your job at the forefront of your mind?
-If you **sign up for Jobs Searches newsletter**, we&#8217;ll give you career advice and job hunting tips to help you stay focused while balancing other things.